Ultimate CS:GO Smurfing Guide

 What is CS:GO Smurfing?

+Smurfing is the act of creating a second account that has a lower rank than your main rank to get queued with lower-ranked players to dominate the game as well as to show off personal skills.
 This issue is quite nuanced in its nature.
-The reason being that some examples can be innocent and harmless, whilst others can be an example of why the gaming community has highlighted this phenomenon as a pressing issue needing to be addressed.
+The reason is that some examples can be innocent and harmless, whilst others can be an example of why the CSGO community has highlighted this phenomenon as a pressing issue needing to be addressed.

 One way to give yourself the best chance of avoiding smurfs is to play less popular maps.
-The obvious choice of a map for many players when playing CS:GO is Dust2, a map synonymous with the franchise.
-However, if you are able to find maps that you enjoy aside from the more conventional picks.
-Then you are far less likely to find yourself in ranked games with smurfs looking to get their kicks.
+The obvious map choice for many players when playing CS:GO is Dust 2, a map synonymous with the franchise.

-Your Trust factor can also play into your encounter chance.
 With a low trust factor, you run a higher risk of encountering smurfs.
-The reason being that this system is directly linked to in-game behavior.
+The reason is that this system is directly linked to in-game behavior.
 So if your behavior mirrors that of often toxic smurfs who often get kicked from games and are reported constantly.
-Then this treatment may be unavoidable due to your own behavior.
-So the goal is to keep that trust factor high to play with likeminded individuals.

 Can you get banned for Smurfing?

-The main reasons that a player can be banned is through the following:
+The main reasons that a player can be banned are:

-- Kicking players excessively or being kicked from games
+- Kicking players or yourself excessively or being kicked from games

 - Toxic or unsavory behavior.